rushil-ambati/track-driver-ai/docs/docs.md

 In order to balance these bins I now have obtained, one possible approach jumps out.

-I could go through each bin until some number of datapoints are collected, and then when a maximum threshold is reached (in this case, 200) just cut off the dataset beyond that point (for that bin of steering angles).
+I could go through each bin until some number of data points are collected, and then when a maximum threshold is reached (in this case, 200) just cut off the dataset beyond that point (for that bin of steering angles).
 However, this is not a good approach since the array recorded information about steering angles from the beginning to the end of the track - the dataset is ordered.
 If I cut off after a certain index, the model will not be trained on any data beyond some point on the track.
 This risks missing out key training indicators such as turning around a bend that goes in a certain direction.

 Another approach is to shuffle the array and discard after a certain index.
-This way, I do not cut out entire chunks of time along the driving log, but instead datapoints scattered throughout the set.
+This way, I do not cut out entire chunks of time along the driving log, but instead, data points scattered throughout the set.
 This is preferable since it does not mean risking any of the points listed in the previous approach.

 So, to implement this approach, I must iterate through each bin in the `bins` variable until the threshold is reached, and then shuffle the array randomly, and then discard the indexes beyond a certain point.